w0wp0

 Turning Page Layouts Into Gutenberg Patterns

-Every page you build inside wp0 — whether from an AI Theme Brief or a Service Business Template — stores its layout as a sequence of named sections.
-Block Library Export reads that sequence and produces a self-contained block pattern for each one.
+Every page you build in wp0, whether from an AI Theme Brief or a Service Business Template, stores its layout as a sequence of named sections.
+Block Library Export reads that sequence and produces a self-contained pattern for each.

-The input is any approved page in your wp0 workspace.
+The input is any approved page in your workspace.
 The output is a downloadable .zip containing:

 • Pattern registration PHP files organized into categories you define (Hero Sections, Trust Elements, Conversion Blocks)